senecajs/seneca-in-practice/problems/client/problem.md

 The client must add the number passed as parameters (use `process.argv`) and print out the result using `console.log`.
-Keep in mind that process.argv are passed as string so you might want to transform them into numbers and that the first parameter will be on position 3 of argv.
+Keep in mind that process.argv are passed as string so you might want to transform them into numbers and that the first parameter will be on position 2 of argv.

-Remember also to require the module with the sum of the previous step (you can rename it "math") using:
+Also, copy or rename the solution of the previous exercise in a `math.js` module, so it can be required:

 ``` javascript
 var seneca = require('./math')

 (...)
 ```

+Also,

 When you have completed your program, you can run it with: